 - Philharmagic- Magic Kingdom (the tiki room is cute too!)

-- It’s tough to be a bug- Animal kingdom
+- It’s tough to be a bug in Animal kingdom is always recommended but we prefer Festival of the Lion King

 - Lightning McQueen- Hollywood Studios (we also really like the muppets!)